sendbird/sendbird-javascript-samples/react-native-redux-sample/README.md

 ## How to run the sample

-> Require that you have Node installed.
+> Require that you have Node, Xcode, Android Studio installed.
+> Xcode - Preferences - Locations - Command Line Tools needs to be set.

 1. Install React Native CLI

         npm install -g react-native-cli